RyanSieglerKX/tutorials/KDB-X/Modules/kurl_REST.md

 1. ✅ Used KURL to fetch data from public APIs
 2. ✅ Authenticated with GCP using OAuth2
 3. ✅ Uploaded data to cloud storage
-4. ✅ Downloaded and parsed CSV into kdb+ tables
+4. ✅ Downloaded and parsed CSV into kdb-X tables
 5. ✅ Built a RESTful API exposing analytics
 6. ✅ Tested all endpoints with real requests